nkrausch/insilico_task/README.md

-# Hybrid Bioprocess Modeling with Gaussian Processes and Mass Balances
+# Hybrid Bioprocess Modeling with ANNs and Mass Balances

 ## Overview
-This project develops a hybrid modeling approach for bioprocesses, combining data-driven and mechanistic modeling to build a hybrid model with probabilistic modeling.
+This project develops a hybrid modeling approach for bioprocesses, combining data-driven and mechanistic modeling to build a hybrid model with probabilistic modeling using Jax and NumPyro.

 ## Folder structure